-20.1 HIPAA
+20.1 HIPAA and HITECH

 DD Waiver Provider Agencies shall comply with all applicable requirements of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH).
-All DD Waiver Provider Agencies are required to store information and have adequate procedures for maintaining the privacy and the security of individually identifiable health information.
+All DD Waiver Provider Agencies are required to store information, and have adequate procedures for maintaining the privacy as well as and the security of medical records and of individually identifiable health information.
+Medical records and individually identifiable health information are collectively defined as "Protected Health Information" (PHI).
 HIPPA compliance extends to electronic and virtual platforms.